Educational Policy Explained: Who Decides What Children Learn in Schools?

 Countries often look to international benchmarks to measure their educational progress.
 For example, countries that perform well on international assessments may serve as models for education reform in other regions.
 This global context means that what students learn locally may be influenced by international trends and standards in education.

-Educational policy is shaped by a complex interplay of national, state, and local governments, school boards, educators, parents, and special interest groups.
-While broad guidelines are often set at the national or state level, much of the day-to-day decision-making about what children learn happens locally—in school districts, classrooms, and homes.
+Policy is shaped by a complex interplay of national, state, and local governments, school boards, educators, parents, and special interest groups.
+While broad guidelines are often set at the national or state level, much of the day-to-day decision-making about what children learn happens locally in school districts, classrooms, and homes.

 Would you like a more significant say in your child's schooling?
 Do you think too many decisions are made for you rather than with you?
 Let us know in the comments below.